parthshingari28/100DaysOfCode/README.md

 ## Day 86 : Oct 29, 2021

 **Today's progress**: worked on data interpretation practice questions on bar charts and pie charts.

+## Day 87 : Oct 30, 2021

+**Today's progress**: learned about entity relationship diagrams and started working on SQL case study #1 by DataWithDanny.